Khan/gae_mini_profiler/README.md

     If you use the static inclusion you probably should use your template engine to include the code only for admins or other profiling-prone users.

 5. You're all set!
-Just choose the users for whom you'd like to enable profiling by putting the respective E-Mail addresses in `gae_mini_profiler/config.py`:

-            enabled_profiler_emails = ['user1@example.com',
-                                       'user2@example.com']

-For more sophisticated choice of what to profile check `gae_mini_profiler/config.py`.
+Now you just need to choose when you want to enable the profiler by overriding a simple function.
+By default it's enabled on the dev server and disabled in production.
+To enable it for App Engine admins in production, add the following to appengine_config.py:

+        def gae_mini_profiler_should_profile_production():
+                from google.appengine.api import users
+                return users.is_current_user_admin()

+        # ...in appengine_config.py you can override both of the following...
+        #        gae_mini_profiler_should_profile_production()
+        #        gae_mini_profiler_should_profile_development()
+        # ...with any logic you want to choose when the profiler should be enabled.

 ## <a name="features">Features</a>